MarileneK/git-cheatsheet/README.md

 ```
 What will happen here?
 It will make a copy of your project in this new branch.
 All the changes in your code will only affect this "copy"/"version" of the project.

 Yay!
-You can start working on your branch!
+You can now start working on your branch!
 Then, as soon as you are done with coding a feature, you can go the next part (3.2.).

+ATTENTION ATTENTION ATTENTION: if you've just created a branch locally on your computer (Tree 1), it won't be reflected in your GitHub repository (Tree 2).
+Vice versa: creating a branch on GitHub (Tree 2) won't be reflected locally on your computer (Tree 1)!
+Your computer and GitHub are 2 separate trees.

 #### 3.2.
 Start saving your work on GitHub <a name="title3.2"></a>